UserTesting Data Processing Agreement for Customers

 - Virtual instances are checked nightly and critical software patches are applied as necessary.

 - Customer data is not used outside of production.
-Exceptions are made when troubleshooting issues where real data is relevant and even then the data is first obfuscated to prevent exposure of the personal information of Customers and Participants.
+Exceptions are made when troubleshooting issues where real data is relevant and even then the data is first obfuscated to prevent exposure of the personal information of Customers and Contributors.

 Network and Device Security